Createdd/Writing/articles/TextSummarizers.md

 >"The project is in development.
 Summarize your articles, splitting the most important sentences and ranking a sentence based on importance."

-I assume that the core algorithm is similar to the one used in [SMMRY](#how-it-works)
+I assume that the core algorithm is similar to the one used in [SMMRY](#how-it-works) (since there are some core and widely used libraries)

 ## Summarize Tool (tools4noobs)